 I have already had the pleasure of meeting quite a few Wyverns during my first nine weeks as Master, and it is my further pleasure to reach out to you, our broader alumni community, here.

-I have had the privilege of working in senior management roles within colleges now for over 20 years (you can read further about my professional history here), but one thing that has immediately struck me as unique to Queen’s is the camaraderie, closeness and the support that the community feels for each other and our purpose.
+I have had the privilege of working in senior management roles within colleges now for over 20 years, but one thing that has immediately struck me as unique to Queen’s is the camaraderie, closeness and the support that the community feels for each other and our purpose.
 This has been demonstrated by both our current residents—through rapturous celebration of each other’s achievements and awards at our recent Commencement Dinner—and by Wyverns, often in private who have shared their passion and willingness to support the College and our vision for the future.

 In order for the College community to not only continue to prosper but to advance, together our vision must focus on how we engage with the past, present, and future.
 By that I mean, how we support and add value to our alumni, current residents, and the future students who will pass through the arch.
 The foundation of this enterprise is built upon partnerships—collaborations that are built upon mutual support, good faith, trust, and above all, a shared vision for the unique prosperity that the Queen’s experience bestows.

 “… one thing that has immediately struck me as unique to Queen’s is the camaraderie, closeness and the support that the community feels for each other and our purpose.”

 Partnerships that are pivotal to ensuring the Queen’s experience is not only world class, but also attainable to as many students as possible regardless of their financial means, are philanthropic partnerships.
 It is for this reason that my first focus as Master has been connecting with those of you in our community who have the means to add crucial support in this way.
 This goal includes realising a more committed and mutual engagement with our key stakeholder, the university, as well as with external philanthropic associations who share our values and vision for the unique benefits of collegiate education here at Queen’s.